Self-similar scaling limits of non-increasing Markov chains: Applications

-When $b=2-a$, we know from the particular form of the Laplace exponent of $\xi$, that the range of $\exp(-\xi)$ is identical in law with the zero set of a Bessel bridge of dimension $2-2b$ (see \cite{GPreg}).
-When moreover $b\in (0,1/2]$, the time-changed process $\exp(-\xi_{\tau})$ is distributed as the tagged fragment in a $1/(1-b)$-stable fragmentation (with a dislocation measure suitably normalized).
-More generally, when $b\in (0,1)$ and $a>1+b$, the time-changed process $\exp(-\xi_{\tau})$ is distributed as the tagged fragment in a Poisson-Dirichlet fragmentation with dislocation measure proportional to $PD^*(1-b,a+b-3)$ as defined in \cite[Section 3]{HPW}.
-In such cases, the Laplace exponent of $\xi$ can be explicitely computed.
+When $b=2-a$, we know from the particular form of the Laplace exponent of $\xi$ that the range of $\exp(-\xi)$ is identical in law with the zero set of a Bessel bridge of dimension $2-2b$ (see \cite{GPreg}).
+When, moreover, $b\in(0,1/2]$, the time changed process $\exp(-\xi_{\tau})$ is distributed as the tagged fragment in a $1/(1-b)$-stable fragmentation (with a dislocation measure suitably normalized).
+More generally, when $b\in(0,1)$ and $a>1+b$, the time changed process $\exp(-\xi_{\tau})$ is distributed as the tagged fragment in a Poisson--Dirichlet fragmentation with a dislocation measure proportional to $\mathit{PD}^*(1-b,a+b-3)$ as defined in \cite{HPW}, Section 3.
+In such cases, the Laplace exponent of $\xi$ can be explicitly computed.
 See Corollary 8 of \cite{HPW}.